 Core faculty: Sabrina Fuchs Abrams, 845-517-1294, ext.
 3415

 One of the purposes of the orientation(s) is to introduce you to liberal studies, the faculty and each other.
 Orientation is a time you can clarify the important steps and resources you need to succeed in your first term.
 You will identify and connect with the people best able to help and support you, if you have questions or concerns.
 Finally, it will be critical for you to participate in orientation(s) to understand fully the approaches you will need to take in carrying out your liberal studies writing assignments.

 There is no pre-orientation assignment.
 In the online MALS orientaiton, please follow the instructions for the reading and writing assignment.
 Please also respond to the writing of other students.

-The residency is Oct.
-1-3 at the Albany Hilton, 40 Lodge St., Albany NY.
+The required residencies are held in the fall and spring terms.
 You can view the residency information at Graduation Residency Information

 Both Seminar in Liberal Studies and Models of Critical Inquiry have a pre-residency assignment.
 It is included in each online course.
 Most of the courses will open one week before the term begins.
 You will also receive an introduction to these assignments at the orientation.